 23. Be responsive with visual feedback after significant actions.

-When users add an item to the cart or submit an order, lack of feedback can cause them to question whether the action has been processed.
+When users add an item to the basket or submit an order, lack of feedback can cause them to question whether the action has been processed.
 Apps that provide a visual animation or another type of visual eliminate this guesswork for the user.

 24. Let the user control the level of zoom.